Your Guide To Finding The Best Rain Jackets In Australia

 10-15KSuited for moderate activity where the chance of sweat build-up is high

-15-20KBest in breathability, designed for serious activity to mitigate unavoidable sweat
+15-20K +Best in breathability, designed for serious activity to mitigate unavoidable sweat

-Most often, these ratings won’t be found on the rain jackets, instead, they will have a waterproofing technology that has a standard rating for each.
+Most often, these ratings won’t be found on the rain jackets.
+Instead, they will have a waterproofing technology that has a standard rating for each.

 Waterproofing Technology

-You’ve no doubt heard the term Gore-Tex being thrown around in the outdoor world and that is because it’s the market leader in waterproofing technology.
+You’ve no doubt heard the term Gore-Tex being thrown around in the outdoor world, and that is because it’s the market leader in waterproofing technology.
 Gore-Tex is a waterproof, windproof, durable and breathable membrane that makes up the main construction of a rain jacket.
 You will also find Gore-Tex in the best hiking boots.

 While Gore-Tex has previously been the only contender in its league, many brands are bringing out their own trademark waterproofing technologies – such as Patagonia’s H2No and The North Face’s FutureLight – that are matching the quality of Gore-Tex.

 The key takeaway here is to purchase a rain jacket that has reputable waterproofing technology.
-While Gore-Tex might be the best, the competition is building rapport within the outdoor community – the closest of which is Pertex who make the best breathable technology for summer rain jackets.
+While Gore-Tex might be the best, the competition is building rapport within the outdoor community – the closest of which is Pertex, who make the best breathable technology for summer rain jackets.

-To be sure the technology stands up against the likes of Gore-Tex, you can google search the specific membrane that’s stated in the rain jacket’s product details and make sure they match the specifications found on Gore-Tex products of a similar price.
+To be sure the technology stands up against the likes of Gore-Tex, you can Google search the specific membrane that’s stated in the rain jacket’s product details and make sure they match the specifications found on Gore-Tex products of a similar price.

 Walking down a staircase made from logs on Frenchmans Cap Tasmania